HavenRealms/goblin-panel/README.md

 ## License

-This project is licensed under the GNPU v3 license - see the [LICENSE](https://github.com/HavenRealms/goblin-panel/blob/main/LICENSE "LICENSE") file for details.
+This project is licensed under the GPL v3 license - see the [LICENSE](https://github.com/HavenRealms/goblin-panel/blob/main/LICENSE "LICENSE") file for details.

 ## Contact
 For any questions or support, please open an issue on GitHub or open a support ticket via our [discord](https://discord.gg/wsB7bPxxGe "discord").